Semantics-driven Attentive Few-shot Learning over Clean and Noisy Samples: Introduction

 The use of semantic vector-space representations of classes, \ie {\em class embeddings}, is prominent in {\em zero-shot learning} (ZSL).
 Most mainstream ZSL approaches learn to estimate the degree of relation between a given input (image) and a class embedding, so that previously unseen classes can be recognized purely based on class embeddings, \eg \cite{frome2013,norouzi2013,zhang2016,chen2017,schonfeld2019,xian2019,mishra2018generative,zhu2017}.
 In ZSL, class embeddings can be interpreted as class summaries from which valuable discriminative or generative knowledge can be extracted.
 In our work, instead of relying purely on class embeddings for building classification models, we aim to benefit from them in improving sample efficiency in FSL.

 The idea of jointly benefiting from class semantics in FSL has received attention only recently.
-In \cite{xing2019}, semantics-based class prototype priors are estimated and adaptively combined with the data-driven class prototypes. \cite{schwartz2019} extends this model to multiple semantic information sources. \cite{fu2019} aims to obtain augmented feature representations based on embedding images into the semantic space and then decoding the sampled semantic features to obtain new samples for training purposes. \cite{li2020} proposes to reformulate the PN loss based on task dependent similarities measured from semantic priors to regulate the margin between classes in a task.
+In \cite{xing2019}, semantics-based class prototype priors are estimated and adaptively combined with the data-driven class prototypes. \cite{schwartz2019} extends this model to multiple semantic information sources. \cite{fu2019} aims to obtain augmented feature representations based on embedding images into the semantic space and then decoding the sampled semantic features to get new samples for training purposes. \cite{li2020} proposes to reformulate the PN loss based on task-dependent similarities measured from semantic priors to regulate the margin between classes in a task.

 The prior work most related to ours is the AM3 model~\cite{xing2019}, which we use as our starting point.
-While AM3 makes an important step forward by defining class semantics based models priors, the approach does not leverage prior semantic knowledge in knowledge accumulation.
-To this end, we explore the uses of semantic class knowledge in a deeper way in the following two main ways.
+While AM3 makes a significant step forward by defining class semantics-based models priors, the approach does not leverage prior semantic knowledge in knowledge accumulation.
+To this end, we explore the uses of semantic class knowledge more deeply in the following two main ways.
 First, we aim to estimate the importance of provided few-shot samples for each class by evaluating the consistency across samples and semantics.
 Second, we estimate per-dimension feature importance factors for the data-driven class prototypes based on prior knowledge.
 Third, we define a {\em noisy FSL} problem, where some of the support samples can be incorrectly labeled, and evaluate the proposed approach in this setting.
 We believe that noise-tolerant FSL models can have applications in variety of real-world problems, \eg the construction of large-vocabulary models over automatically retrieved web samples based on meta-data where top ranking items tend to be much more coherent yet not without noise; large-scale fine-grained FSL problems where human annotators are prone to making mistakes; and on-the-fly construction of models from few interactively provided samples in robotic systems.